UniqueNetwork/unique_docs/docs/about/addresses/index.md

 Address.substrate.decode('yGJMj5z32dpBUigGVFgatC382Ti3FNVSKyfgi87UF7f786MJL')
 ```

-The result is following.
-Please note that both calls give the same result since we receive a public key which is the same in both addresses, they are equal just presented in different formats (Unique and Quartz).
+The result is the following.
+Please note that both calls give the same result since we receive a public key, which is the same in both addresses; they are equal, just presented in different formats (Unique and Quartz).

 ![public key](../images/array-address.png)

-Now, let's use another decoder that will provide not only public key as a result.
+Now, let's use another decoder that will provide not only a public key as a result.

 ```ts:no-line-numbers
 import {algorithms} from "@unique-nft/utils/address"